 Russell-Cooke's startup pack includes:

-- advice on the legal requirements of your business (what you need to do or to get started)
+- guidance on the general legal requirements of your business (what you need to do or to get started)

 - as many (or as few) of our product deliverables as you need - at a competitive fixed price

 - shareholders or partnership agreements